pankajsy9/flowallet_2.0/README.md

 How to install:

-Following installation procedure is being tested only in Ubuntu 16.04.4 LTS 64 bit.

 1. In the terminal reach the directory where you want the FloWallet files to be downloaded and then run the below command.

    git clone https://github.com/pankajsy9/flowallet.git